cu-mkp/edition-webpages/docs/about/how-to-cite.md

 Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano, eds., *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
-640*,
+640* (New York: The Making and Knowing Project, 2020),
 \[your page-view URL\].

 ## To cite a Research Essay from the Edition: